datawizz/Firestream/README.md

 # Tech Stack

-Fireworks makes use of the following technologies.
+FireStream makes use of the following technologies.

 * Development Container
 * Docker-From-Docker